A Lotte Data – Minecraft Data Pack

 • Abandoned mineshaft chests are more likely to contain diamonds, golden apples, enchanted golden apples, raw iron, raw gold, and powered rails.

-• Ancient city ice box chests are more likely to contain golden carrots.
+• Ancient city ice box chests are more likely to contain golden carrots and enchanted books with Slush Rush.

 • Bastion remnant bridge chests are more likely to contain gold blocks, gilded blackstone, and gold nuggets.
 They may also contain more lodestones.